Tsunami sweeps away homes on Indonesian island of Sulawesi

-JAKARTA, Indonesia — A powerful earthquake rocked the Indonesian island of Sulawesi on Friday, triggering a 1.5-meter (5-foot) -tall tsunami that an official said swept away houses in at least two cities.
+JAKARTA, Indonesia — A powerful earthquake rocked the Indonesian island of Sulawesi on Friday, triggering a 3-meter (10-foot) -tall tsunami that an official said swept away houses in at least two cities.

-Disaster agency spokesman Sutopo Purwo Nugroho said in a TV interview that the tsunami hit Palu, the capital of central Sulawesi province, and a smaller city, Donggala.
+Disaster agency spokesman Sutopo Purwo Nugroho said the tsunami hit Palu, the capital of central Sulawesi province, a smaller city, Donggala, and several other coastal settlements.

 He said houses were swept away and families were reported missing.
-Communications to the area were disrupted.
+Communications and power to the area were disrupted.

 "The cut to telecommunications and darkness are hampering efforts to obtain information," he said.
 "All national potential will be deployed, and tomorrow morning we will deploy Hercules and helicopters to provide assistance in tsunami-affected areas."

-The region was rocked by a magnitude 7.5 earthquake Friday and numerous strong aftershocks including one of magnitude 6.7.
+The region was rocked by a magnitude 7.5 earthquake Friday and numerous strong aftershocks, including one of magnitude 6.7.
+An earlier magnitude 6.1 earthquake in central Sulawsi killed several people, injured 10 and damaged dozens of houses.

-The chief of the meteorology and geophysics agency, Dwikorita Karnawati, said the tsunami was up to 1.5 meters (5 feet) high.
+The chief of the meteorology and geophysics agency, Dwikorita Karnawati, said the tsunami waves were up to 3 meters (10 feet) high.
 She said the tsunami warning triggered by the biggest quake, in place for about half an hour, was lifted after the tsunami was over.

+Sutopo said the military will deploy troops to Palu and Donggala and the national police will also mobilize to help the emergency response in addition to personnel from the search-and-rescue and disaster agencies.

 Palu's airport halted operations for 24 hours due to earthquake damage, according to AirNav, which oversees airline traffic in Indonesia.

-Mirza Arisam, a resident of Kendari, the capital of neighboring Southeast Sulawesi, said his uncle and his family of five, including three children, were holidaying in Palu and unable to be contacted after the tsunami.
+Mirza Arisam, a resident of Kendari, the capital of neighboring Southeast Sulawesi, said his uncle and his family of five, including three children, were on vacation in Palu.
+He said he had been unable to contact after the tsunami hit.

-Central Sulawsi was hit earlier Friday by a magnitude 6.1 earthquake that based on preliminary information killed one person, injured 10 and damaged dozens of houses.

 Television footage showed people running into the streets.
 Woman and children wailed hysterically in a video distributed by the disaster agency, which also released a photo showing a heavily damaged department store.